x01Jin/ascend-os/docs/procedural_generation.md

 ## Seeding

-The file system is generated using a pseudo-random number generator seeded by the current iteration number:
+The file system is generated using a pseudo-random number generator seeded by the playthrough seed combined with the current iteration number:
-`Seed = iteration * 1337`
+`Seed = runSeed + (iteration * 1337)`

-This ensures that if a player reloads the game on Iteration 5, the directory structure for Iteration 5 remains exactly the same.
+`runSeed` is assigned once when a save slot is created (`Date.now()`) and is kept across Ascensions.
+This ensures that if a player reloads the game on Iteration 5, the directory structure for Iteration 5 remains exactly the same, while different playthroughs get different layouts.

 ### Manual Seeding